 Action: Try reconnecting from a fresh instance of the browser.
-If the problem persists,
+If the problem persists, contact your system administrator.

 AM.1008: Unable to Fetch Configuration Information from the Gateway.

 Possible Cause: There was an error while reading your configuration from the server.